What constitutes compulsive movement?

-Well – yes – great for the mental health of someone who has not got an ED with compulsive movement attached!
+Well – yes – great for the mental health of someone who has not got an eating disorder with compulsive movement attached!

 I have done ‘recovery’ in the past where I was encouraged to stop exercise and I did BUT I carried on walking, I started yoga, I replaced the gym with swimming and each time these trade ins were supported by health professionals who should have been helping.

-In making these trade ins I was just negotiating with the ED: swapping one compulsion for another.
+In making these trade ins I was just negotiating with the eating disorder: swapping one compulsion for another.

-I was filled with dread at not taking that walk at 12pm, I could not go a day without doing yoga, swimming became faster & more lengths & it was all crippling mentally as it was so compulsive that if anything in life tried to interrupt it or if I tried to take ‘time out’, the anxiety peaked.
+I was filled with dread at not taking that walk at 12pm, I could not go a day without doing yoga, swimming became faster and more lengths and it was all crippling mentally as it was so compulsive that if anything in life tried to interrupt it or if I tried to take ‘time out’, the anxiety peaked.

-This is disabling stuff – it might not be physically damaging but mentally it is crippling if you cannot see a friend because you have to fit in a yoga session or if you still push yourself to go for a swim despite flu.
+This is disabling stuff.
+Even if it is not physically damaging (which it very likely is if not being fuelled adequately), mentally it is crippling if you cannot see a friend because you have to fit in a yoga session or if you still push yourself to go for a swim despite having flu.

 Even sneakier though is the real low level stuff.